isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 provides a window into the dynamic interplay between fatherhood and his professional responsibilities in a translational cancer research platform.
-In his role, Han is instrumental in fostering industry and institutional collaborations in cancer research, and advancing STCC's mission to create a cohesive and collaborative national-level cancer research and translation platform.
+In his role, Han is instrumental in fostering industry and institutional collaborations in cancer research and advancing STCC's mission to create a cohesive and collaborative national-level cancer research and translation platform.
 His dedication to his work shapes the landscape of oncological innovation, contributing to both healthcare and economic progress for Singapore.</p>